 The Supreme Committee for Delivery & Legacy (SCDL) issued this cyber framework to set a benchmark for all involved in the FIFA World Cup to follow.
 The framework defines the core cyber-competencies and cyber-capabilities needed to safeguard critical national services that support the FIFA World Cup.
 Because there will be more digital presence than ever before, there are additional challenges with security and privacy.
 The Security Committee, with the help of numerous global partners, developed the Qatar Cybersecurity Framework (QCF) to ensure a safe and secure event.

-The SCDL took a capability-based approach to defining the framework that takes into consideration the risks identified by various entities.
+The SCDL took a capability-based approach to define the framework that takes into consideration the risks identified by various entities.
 This approach focuses on embedding must-have capabilities to mitigate those heightened risks.
-To identify the specific capabilities required, the SCDL looked at basic operational activities divided in layers surrounding data that will be applicable to all systems (see the bottom of Figure 1).
-The framework ultimately identified 14 cybersecurity capabilities that are labeled under three pillars: Prevention, Detection, and Response (see Figure 2).
+To identify the specific capabilities required, the SCDL looked at basic operational activities divided into layers surrounding data that will apply to all systems (see the bottom of Figure 1).
+The framework ultimately identified 14 cybersecurity capabilities that are labelled under three pillars: Prevention, Detection, and Response (see Figure 2).
 The SCDL released the framework and deployment guide that can be found here.